robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

        Should be Equal   5   6
        Log   this is not executed

+robot:stop-on-failure
+'''''''''''''''''''''

-The `robot:stop-on-failure` and its recursive variant `robot:recursive-stop-on-failure` can also be used to alter the default continue behavior of Teardowns and Templates:
+The `robot:stop-on-failure` can also be used to alter the default continue behavior of `Execution continues on teardowns automatically`_ and `All top-level keywords are executed when tests have templates`_:

-In the example below, the 2nd teardown2 keyword will not be executed in case the first teardown1 keyword fails.
+In the example below, the teardown keyword will not continue following the failure.

 .. sourcecode:: robotframework

    *** Test Cases ***
    Test
-       [Teardown]    Run Keywords    teardown1    AND    teardown2
+       No Operation
+       [Teardown]    Teardown keyword

+   *** Keywords ***
+   Teardown keyword
        [Tags]    robot:stop-on-failure
-       No Operation
+       Should be Equal   1   2
+       Log    this is not executed

 The same is true for Template exection.
 In the below example, the template execution stops after the failure comparing 'Something' and 'Different'.